Webpage of R.L.

 R. Lelotte, Quantitave error estimates for the moment constrained optimal transport, (In preparation).

-Teaching
+Teaching material

 I was a teaching assistant at Université Paris-Dauphine.
 Some personal material for the fourth-year course Analyse numérique: évolution of Gabriel Turinici are available, namely a practical work (.pdf, .ipynb) on the numerical integration of (stiff) ordinary differential equations.
 Although the material is fairly standard, I did manage to find an example of a differential equation y′ = f(t, y) for a non-Lipschitz dynamics f which nevertheless admits an unique solution, and for which standard numerical schemes fail to converge.
 Another practical work (.pdf, .ipynb) that deals with numerical integration of stochastic differential equations — with a somewhat long additional exercise that includes a remarkable result from random matrix theory and statistical physics.